Published: August 10th 2012September 23rd 2011

 Many of that do stick to a resort area called Mammoth Lakes.

 For the rest, the valley holds a truly compelling piece of American history.

-Most museums in California now talk about the Japanese American internment during World War II (see August 26th
+Most museums in California now talk about the Japanese American internment during World War II [see The Golden State

 Where did they end up?

 The answer is Manzanar, an armed camp deep in the Owens Valley.

 Until thirty years ago, finding anything about the camp was quite difficult.

 Many people, including those held there, tried to pretend that it never existed.